 Reviewed by Tim from England on 7th Dec 2012

-I went from iOS (3, 3G and then 4) to Android (HTC Desire, One X, SGS2,
+I went from iOS (3, 3G and then 4) to Android (HTC Desire, One X, SGS2, Nexus

-was too large.
 As a phone the only fault was the call quality.
 Simply too quiet and the call

 quality wasn't the greatest.
 I'm back to iOS (using the 3) and the call quality

 is much superior.
 I'm coming back to iOS and when work is sorted will go for

 Reviewed by Who knows from Who knows on 14th Nov 2012

 Galaxy s3 is an ok phone.
 Havin come from an iPhone 4s I thought the larger

 screen would be great, i actually prefer the 3.5" screen on the iPhone.
 I can

 use it completely one handed unlike the s3.
 My other negative about the s3 is

 the allshare cast function.
 Having bought the allshare cast dongle and using

 it a lot i found films stuttered and were jerky.
 Not quite what was promised

 I have returned the s3 and got another 4s.
 Why didn't I get the 5, well because

 the phone doesnt warrant the price.

 Reviewed by Ryan from Wales on 11th Nov 2012

 Had my S3 in pebble blue for a few days and to call this phone perfect would

 be an understatement it is simply magnificent everything about it is just right

 I'm a fan of iPhones but next to this well it's like chalk and cheese obviously

 the apps on Google Play aren't as good as on ITunes but personally I just stick

 to the basics so its no real problem so that's an Android phone and an Apple

 tablet which should make me a dead cert for the Nobel Peace Prize lol

 Reply by Ryan from Wales on 15th Nov 2012

-Update - Sadly my S3 fell and broke as I was getting out of my car last
+Update - Sadly my S3 fell and broke as I was getting out of my car last night

-small drop then to brake completely is absurd
+to brake completely is absurd

-I've had iPhones withstand bigger falls than that in the past which
+I've had iPhones withstand bigger falls than that in the past which have been

-and I'm still a huge fan of the phones features its such a shame that its built like a house
+a huge fan of the phones features its such a shame that its built like a house

 Reviewed by lm1980 from UK on 28th Oct 2012

 Having had the phone for 5 days and heavily using/playing with it and installing

 With this custom ROM and a different launcher the phone not only looks great

 Buy this phone with confidence.